 % of travel policies that include cover

-It’s fairly likely you’ll be covered if you caught Covid before you went – almost three quarters of travel insurance policies would refund the cost of travel and accommodation if you got a positive coronavirus test before you were due to travel.
+It’s fairly likely you’ll be covered if you caught Covid before you went – almost nine out of 10 travel insurance policies would refund the cost of travel and accommodation if you got a positive coronavirus test before you were due to travel.

-Yet you’re far less likely to be covered if your airline stops you from travelling because they suspect you have coronavirus – just one in five policies would cover the cost of trips that are cancelled by being denied boarding for your outbound journey because you’re displaying possible Covid symptoms.
+Yet you’re less likely to be covered if your airline stops you from travelling because they suspect you have coronavirus – fewer than half of policies would cover the cost of trips that are cancelled because you're denied boarding for your outbound journey due to displaying possible Covid symptoms.

 If you have Covid symptoms before your trip, go and get tested.
 Don’t attempt to travel.